wehlutyk/thesis/content/3-gistr-4-results.md

 #### Detecting exchanges

-The application of the NW algorithm developed up to this point works rather well for simple transformations such as the one exemplified above.
+Applying the NW algorithm in this manner works well for simple transformations such as the example above.
-However, more complicated transformations include operations that the algorithm as is cannot detect or represent.
+However, more complicated transformations include operations that the algorithm does not know about.
 Hand inspection of the data showed that exchanging sub-parts of an utterance, in particular, is a relatively common operation for which our current tool has no representation.
 Consider the following two utterances from Experiment 3 for instance: